 Day: 2nd Wednesday each month

 The environmental club is a group at MRHS made up of students who are hoping to raise environmental awareness in our community through recycling, planting, and conserving resources.
 The environmental club handles the school's recycling and volunteers to work at the Howard County Conservancy.
-Goals
+The Environmental Club is working with MRHS staff and students to complete our Green School Recertification.

 This club is a part of the local program Food on the 15th (www.foodonthe15th.org), which is designed to collect non-perishable foods to deliver them to low-income senior citizens in the community.
 This club is a great way for students to get involved in philanthropy and it provides students with a chance to earn service hours.